 If I can put time and effort into my musical activities is mainly thanks to the generosity of my supporters on Patreon.
 It’s on this medium where I publish the majority of my originals and arrangements.
 Through these last months all these wonderful people have fed me:

 Alain Rousseau, Allison, Anne Taylor, Antonio Más, Candace Earl, Carol Anderson, Cheryl Romero, Christine , Christopher Davis-Shannon, Claudia Krüger, Click Crumbs, Clifford Badgley, D.C.
-Kapilla, Daniel Ramírez, David Coe, David Megarrity, David Wade, Davide Donelli, Deborah Tolar, Diago Lezaun, Diana Dow, Dwayne Kinsey, Emma Edgar, Endika Portillo, Garfield Gumpster, GlennEr, Graciela Cano, Gustaf Wettermark, Hannah Sanguinetti, Jan Dromlewicz, Janine Campos, Jannik Lindquist, Joli allen, Jonathan Marshall, Jorge Gutierrez, Jose Salas, Josselin Auguste, Kalie Sessions, Karen Siebert, Kate, Kemi Ola, Larry Usselman, Leo Nava, Linda Dodwell, lorna herf, Magda Diaz, Marlies de Voogt, Marya Jansen-Gruber, Matthew Quilliam Music, Nick Collins, Patricia García Vargas, Paul Giguere, Pecoro , Penelope Dahl, Petra Malberg, renee french , Roberto Bajista, ruben.martin , Salvador, Sharon Calabrese, Sonia Martin García, Steve Van Allen, Steve Van Allen, Sven Thelemann, Terry Carter, Todd Fiegel, Tschilles, ukulele nick, UkuleleSpain, Vicki Renz, Vincent Chang y William Wilson.
+Kapilla, Daniel Ramírez, David Coe, David Megarrity, David Wade, Davide Donelli, Deborah Tolar, Diago Lezaun, Diana Dow, Dwayne Kinsey, Emma Edgar, Endika Portillo, Garfield Gumpster, GlennEr, Graciela Cano, Gustaf Wettermark, Hannah Sanguinetti, Jan Dromlewicz, Janine Campos, Jannik Lindquist, Joli allen, Jonathan Marshall, Jorge Gutierrez, Jose Salas, Josselin Auguste, Kalie Sessions, Karen Siebert, Kate, Kemi Ola, Larry Usselman, Leo Nava, Linda Dodwell, lorna herf, Magda Diaz, Marlies de Voogt, Marya Jansen-Gruber, Matthew Quilliam Music, Nick Collins, Patricia García Vargas, Paul Giguere, Pecoro , Penelope Dahl, Petra Malberg, renee french , Roberto Bajista, ruben.martin , Salvador, Sharon Calabrese, Sonia Martin García, Steve Van Allen, Steve Van Allen, Sven Thelemann, Terry Carter, Todd Fiegel, Tschilles, ukulele nick, UkuleleSpain, Vicki Renz, Vincent Chang and William Wilson.